Duration: 16 days

 Nepal offers one of the most extreme landscapes in the world.
-With its vast mountains, astonishing views, harsh weather and friendly local community Nepal are perfect for trekking and mountaineering and you can expect an experience like no other when visiting this part of the world.
-With a rich history, diverse culture and array of festivals and celebrations throughout the year, Nepal is a fantastic place to visit for once in a lifetime experiences.
-You'll stay in tent-camps during one of our expeditions to enjoy the nature and adventure of this beautiful location.
+With its vast mountains, astonishing views, harsh weather, and friendly local community Nepal are perfect for trekking and mountaineering and you can expect an experience like no other when visiting this part of the world.
+With a rich history, diverse culture, and an array of festivals and celebrations throughout the year, Nepal is a fantastic place to visit for once-in-a-lifetime experiences.
+You'll stay in tent camps during one of our expeditions to enjoy the nature and adventure of this beautiful location.
 Explore the lark la pass with Nepal Mountain Trekkers on this peak climbing expedition.

 The Manaslu Tsum Valley passes sections of the Nile and has steep climbs and trails.
 There is a wide range of local wildlife and the local people who are friendly and welcoming to visitors.

 The local topography includes the astonishing Manaslu mountain, which translates to Mountain of the Spirit.
-It is the highest peak in the Gorkha district, standing at 8,163m and it's unique shape and ridges allows the mountain to be approached from all directions.
+It is the highest peak in the Gorkha district, standing at 8,163m and its unique shape and ridges allow the mountain to be approached from all directions.

 With its snowy peaks, it is an astonishing site, standing like a wall of snow and ice cutting through this breathtaking landscape.
-This diverse mountain has six climatic zones: the tropical and sub-tropical zone with an elevation varying between 1,000–2,000 metres.
-There is then the temperate zone, which sits in an elevation range of 2,000–3,000 metres.
-Next is the sub-alpine zone which has an elevation range of 3,000–4,000 metres.
-The alpine zone with a range of 4,000–5,000 metres.
-Finally, the Arctic zone which lies above 4,500 metres and is the least accessible and hospitable section of this beautiful mountain.
+This diverse mountain has six climatic zones: the tropical and sub-tropical zone with an elevation varying between 1,000–2,000 meters.
+There is then the temperate zone, which sits in an elevation range of 2,000–3,000 meters.
+Next is the sub-alpine zone which has an elevation range of 3,000–4,000 meters.
+The alpine zone with a range of 4,000–5,000 meters.
+Finally, the Arctic zone lies above 4,500 meters and is the least accessible and hospitable section of this beautiful mountain.